Qatar riyal back near peg as local banks assert control, cool speculation

 Saudi Arabian media have also said foreign companies may be told to choose between doing business in the four states or trading with Qatar.

 Such a "secondary boycott" could be hard to enforce and break World Trade Organisation rules, however.
-A secondary boycott of Israel by Gulf Arab states was canceled in the 1990s, according to the Office of the U.S. Trade Representative.

-Additional reporting by Hadeel Al Sayegh and Davide Barbuscia in Dubai; Editing by Kevin Liffey
+A secondary boycott of Israel by Gulf Arab states was cancelled in the 1990s, according to the Office of the U.S. Trade Representative.
+(Additional reporting by Hadeel Al Sayegh and Davide Barbuscia in Dubai; Editing by Kevin Liffey)